 - A civil war soldier wanders the properties.

 - Orbs are a common sight, especially in photos.

-- A man wearing all black clothing is seen riding a phantom horse around the plantation grounds.
-Some witnesses claim to be chased and even attacked by the horseman.
+- A man wearing all black clothing rides a phantom horse around the plantation grounds.
+Some witnesses claim the horseman chased and even attacked them.